chendoy/chat-project-ISE182/README.md

-# ISE182_project
-ISE BGU project-Group 8
+# ISE 182 BGU Project - Group #8

-"todo" means uncompleted feature we need to implement.
+"todo" comments in the code means uncompleted feature we need to implement.

-What does the chat knows to do at this point? (wed 28/03/18 20:30) -basic GUI
--supports registration of a new user
--supports persisting users to database and loading them to RAM when chat inits

-What is left?
+What is left to do? (update this on the go)

--anything else
+- handling error/exceptions

+- working with handlers of objects instead of objects themselves

+- sorting of messages

+- checking 150 characters of message before sending

+- implementation of the logger (https://moodle2.bgu.ac.il/moodle/mod/forum/discuss.php?d=253650)

+- adding option to "go back" on each menu (like I did on "register")

+- updating the LLD & HLD

+*Please write in whatsapp before you start coding something so we will know*

+# Basic guideline for the code:
+RunChat-->GUI-->Chat_EventHandler-->Chatroom-->anything else depends on the user's choice